Current testing methodology is v1.2

 The SuperEQ S1 Active noise-canceling headphones come at such an affordable price it’s hard to be too critical of them.

-We reviewed the Q2 Pro from SuperEQ by OneOdio and were impressed with the value for money sound they offered.
+I reviewed the Q2 Pro from SuperEQ by OneOdio and was impressed with the value for money sound they offered.

 The packaging on the SuperEQ S1 ANC is fun, the build quality is decent and the built-in features make for an excellent entry-level set of active noise-canceling headphones.